Biodiversity of Albania: Mammals

 Albania is home to a wide range of mammals that are closely associated with its geographical location and climatic conditions.
 Approximately 58 species of mammals have been recorded to occur in the country.
 The protected areas, including national parks, nature reserves and biosphere reserves, provide protection to the mammals and are the most likely locations where these animals can be seen.

 The Eurasian lynx inhabits Shebenik-Jabllanicë National Park.

 For a small country, Albania challenges an important role in maintaining and ensuring the long-term survival of the large carnivores of the western and southern Balkan Peninsula.
 The carnivores seem to be primarily distributed in the last remaining forests throughout the country especially in the areas around the Albanian Alps in the north, the Korab Mountains in the east and the scattered elevated areas in the south, such as in the Karaburun Peninsula, Valamara Mountains and Nemërçka Mountains.

 Small terrestrial mammals (STM) are made up of 31 different species.
 Although the majority of the STM species found in the country have a wide global distribution, six species are known to be endemic to the Balkans and two others to Europe.
 They have a significant portion of their global distribution range within Albanian territory.

 The country's cat species include the Eurasian lynx and European wildcat.
 All of them are critically endangered, threatened and protected.
 The country is host to at present the largest distribution area of the critically endangered Balkan lynx, which is considered to be the largest cat in the Balkans, with an estimated population of less than 100 individuals.

 The Llogara and Karaburun-Sazan Marine Park provides habitats for the golden jackal.

 The family Canidae has several members in Albania including the gray wolf, Eurasian wolf, red fox and golden jackal.
-The distribution range of the gray and Eurasian wolf encompasses most of the country's territory.
+The distribution range of the grey and Eurasian wolf encompasses most of the country's territory.
 The red fox, which is native, is the largest fox species and appears in every corner of Albania.
 However, the range of the golden jackal extends across the Western Lowlands along the Albanian Adriatic and Ionian Sea Coast.

-The brown bear, perhaps Albania's most famous wildlife species, is one of the most valuable elements of the biodiversity and plays as well as an important role in biodiversity maintenance.
-They are found across much of the country, including the Northern, Central and Southern Mountain Range of Albania, and are part of the Dinaric-Pindus population, which is the second largest population in Europe.
-The brown bear populations in both Albania and North Macedonia are of significant and important biological and genetic value, as they constitute the connecting populations between the bears of the countries of Serbia, Croatia and Slovenia in the northern of the Balkans and the bears of Greece in the south.
+A 14-month-old Eurasian brown bear cub scratching its back.